 Applicants who are unsure about whether they are eligible for funding based on their Indigenous identity are recommended to connect directly with their nation, community, and/or group before applying to the ISO or any other funding body.
 ISO reserves the right to ask applicants questions pertaining to their Indigenous identity or withdraw applications in cases where information is inadequate, unclear, or is contested by community members.
+ISO funding is not a means of reconnection and should not be treated that way, if an applicant is attempting through these funds they will be ineligible.
 Additionally,

-- Applicants who are owners of a company not in good standing with ISO, may not apply as owners of a separate company; - Applicants with official complaints made against them to the ISO or its funding partners may be deemed ineligible for funding until such complaint is resolved; - No immediate family members of Board Directors, Board President/Chair, or employees of the ISO who are involved in funding programs are eligible; - Employees of program partners are not eligible for the specific funding program related to the partnership.
+- Applicants who are owners of a company not in good standing with ISO, may not apply as owners of a separate company; - Applicants with official complaints made against them to the ISO or its funding partners may be deemed ineligible for funding until such complaint is resolved; - No immediate family members of Board Directors, Board President/Chair, or employees of the ISO who are involved in funding programs are eligible; - Employees of program partners are not eligible for the specific funding program related to the partnership. - Applicants who are reconnecting to their indigenous community or proposing a project about reconnecting are not eligible for ISO programs. - Applicant companies that have a history of withholding payment from any cast and crew associated with any production.